Advanced Immunity Blood Test

 How to prepare for your test

 Prepare for your Advanced Immunity Blood Test by following these instructions.
 Take your test at least 4 weeks after any possible HIV exposure, a repeat test is recommended at 12 weeks.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
-Please let us know if you have had a hepatitis B vaccination.
+Let us know if you have had a hepatitis B vaccination.
 You should wait at least two months after your vaccination before taking this test.

 Blood testing made easy